livieris/The_Judge/README.md

-# base_server
+# JUDGE
-a sample MEAN server stack using MySQL, PassportJS, and Sequelize
+a MEAN server stack using MySQL, PassportJS, and Sequelize

 ###To start
 npm install in project